Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 ● If you own the freehold of your home

-● You are a tenant having leasehold
+● You are a tenant having a leasehold

 ● You jointly own a freehold or lease with someone else

-How to calculate the relief amount?
+How to calculate the Private Residence Relief amount?

 The relief amount depends on the number of years you stay in the property.